HafizGhulamAbbas/playwright-training/README.md

 - *CONTEXT* is an isolated “incognito-alike” session within a browser instance.

 For recording videos, the main difference between the process of taking a screenshot is that we have to use a browser context.

+Playwright comes with a registry of devices parameters for selected mobile devices.
+This can be used to stimulate browser behaviors on mobile devices like Android or iPhone.